 How do AI call notes work?

 They record, transcribe, and summarize your sales conversations — capturing what was said, the key points, objections, and agreed next steps — so you can focus on listening instead of writing.
-A good summary turns an hour-long call into a few lines you can act on.
+A good summary turns an hour-long call into a few lines you can act on, rather than a transcript nobody re-reads.

 What's the real benefit of AI note-taking on calls?

 Presence.
 When you're not scribbling, you listen better, ask sharper questions, and build more rapport — so the conversation itself improves, not just the record afterward.
-Divided attention loses deals; full attention closes them.
+It also keeps you sharp across a whole day of calls instead of getting drained by note-taking on each one.

 Do I need consent to record sales calls with AI?

 Often, yes — recording is regulated and rules vary by location, with some places requiring all parties to consent.
-Before recording or transcribing, know the law where you and your prospect are and disclose recording when required.
-Don't skip this.
+Before recording or transcribing, know the law where you and your prospect are and disclose when required.
+A simple upfront 'I use a tool to take notes so I can focus on our conversation — okay?' usually handles it.

 Where should AI call notes go?

 Onto the deal record, not a separate file.
-When a call summary attaches to the prospect's record, the full history is in one place and the next step is obvious.
+When a call summary attaches to the prospect's record, the full history is in one place and the next step is obvious to anyone who picks it up.
 Notes that vanish into a folder you never reopen are barely better than none.